This report is powered by Mention Network — track how your brand shows up across AI answers and citations

 Which brand leads in AI visibility and mentions.

-Reface dominates AI visibility surging with 16.9% growth
+Reface dominates AI visibility outpacing GitHub with surging 16.9% growth

 5different prompts evaluated